grssilva/mruby-frameworks/README.md

 4. On target settings -> `Frameworks, Libraries, and Embedded Content`, add `MRuby.xcframework`

 ## How to test in 5 min or less:
-1. Create an new iOs Objective-C project
+1. Create an new iOs Objective-C project and add the xcframework
 2. On `ViewController.m`, add:
 ```
 #include <mruby.h>